 Home » Everything You Will Ever Need To Know About Bay Windows

-So in this guide, we will attempt to explain everything you will ever need to know about bay windows!
+In this guide, we will explain everything you will EVER need to know about bay windows!

-A bay window is generally a sequence of windows that make up a bay protruding from a wall within a room; there are a few different styles of bay window we can help you get funding to purchase.
+A bay window is generally a sequence of windows that make up a bay protruding from a wall within a room; there are a few different styles of bay window that we can help you to get funding for.

-A bow window – These are one of the most popular types of bay window, due to the amount of light that they let into the property, usually including more opening sashes than a typical bay window.
+A Bow Window – These are one of the most popular types, due to the amount of light that they let into the property, usually including more opening sashes than a typical bay window.

-Bay window costs can vary quite dramatically due to many different factors, such as; quality of the frames, installer mark up, U-Value of the windows, size of the bay or type of bay window selected.
+Bay windows can cost a between a wide variety.
+This is due to many factors, such as; quality of the frames, installer mark up, U-Value of the windows, size of the bay, and type of window selected.

-We have included some rough guide prices for the different styles of bay window that you can choose from.
+We have included some rough guide prices for the different styles that you can choose from.

-These prices are a rough guide for average size bays, the cost of double glazed bay windows could vary depending on height and the quality of the windows being installed.
+These prices are a rough guide for average size bays, the cost of the windows could vary depending on height and the quality of the windows being installed.

 Click Here to Get a Quote & Find Out About Grants & Funding

-Bay windows come in a variety of materials, the two most popular being: UPVC and Aluminium.
+Bay windows come in a range of materials, with the two most popular being: UPVC and Aluminium.

 Both options come with their advantages, UPVC windows being the most cost-effective solution.